-This sounds like the easy part - but this is as crucial to comparative work as it is complicated.
+This sounds like the easy part - but is as crucial as it is complicated to comparative work.
 Most cases start with a statement of facts, but the statement is often not all there is to be seen.
 Here, you set the tone and focus of what will be an issue.

 What are the facts - and what are related conflicts?

 Why is the case interesting - not from a doctrinal and legal, but from a social point of view?

-Who may be interested in such a case, where (and where not), and why?
+Who may be (abnd who may be not) interested in such a case, where (and where not), and why (or why not)?